wultra/wultra-docs/docs/tutorials/Measuring-PIN-and-Password-Strength/Readme.md

 ## Summary

-Adding a password or PIN strength feature to your mobile application with Wultra Passphrase Meter is fast, easy, and free.
-You can improve your user security and UX with no more than a few lines of code.
+Adding a password or a PIN code strength check to your mobile app is fast, easy, and *free!* with the Wultra Passphrase Meter.
+You can improve your app security and UX with no more than a few lines of code, and we encourage you to give our library a try.